-(111) Third, regional policies have, been evolving in the light of experience of the industrialised countries (in the Community and elsewhere), in the direction of a lesser emphasis on automatic, generalised and larger-scale transfers, and with more emphasis on incentives for decentralised local development efforts.
+Regional policies of the industralised countries have been evolving in the light of experience (in the Community and elsewhere) in the direction of a lesser emphasis on automatic, generalised and larger-scale transfers, and with more emphasis on incentives for decentralised local development efforts.
 Such thinking is also reflected in the current reform of the EC's structural funds.
-However regional policy in the EC context is also addressed to specific problems such as cross-frontier infrastructure networks and easing the adjustment costs caused by EC policies such as 1992.
+However regional policy in the EC is also addressed to specific problems such as cross-frontier infrastructure networks and easing the adjustment costs caused by EC policies such as 1992.